Ubuntu 19.04 is released. Excited to see what’s new in the latest release? Check it out.

 Have you ever noticed that a new Ubuntu version is released on Thursdays only?

-For the moment, have a look at the the confirmed, proposed and expected features in Ubuntu 19.04 Disco Dingo.
+Let’s have a look at the top new features in Ubuntu 19.04 Disco Dingo.

 1. The default Yaru theme supports more applications